grafana/loki/docs/sources/configuration/_index.md

 # The default value "all" runs Loki in single binary mode.
 # The value "read" is an alias to run only read-path related components (ex: querier, query-frontend, etc) but all in the same process.
 # The value "write" is an alias to run only write-path related components (ex: distributor, compactor) but all in the same process.
-# Supported values: all, compactor, distributor, ingester, querier, query-frontend, table-manager, read, write.
+# Supported values: all, compactor, distributor, ingester, querier, query-scheduler, ingester-querier, query-frontend, index-gateway, ruler, table-manager, read, write.
 [target: <string> | default = "all"]

 # Enables authentication through the X-Scope-OrgID header, which must be present